megalus/lamina/README.md

 $ pip install py-lamina
 ```

-This library is compatible with Python 3.9+.
+This library is compatible with Python 3.9, 3.10 and 3.11.

 ---